cloudfoundry/guardian/grootfs/README.md

 #### Output

-The output of this command is a bundle path (`/mnt/btrfs/bundles/<uid>/my-image-id`) which has the following structure:
+The output of this command is a rootfs image path (`/mnt/btrfs/images/<uid>/my-image-id`) which has the following structure:

 * The `<uid>` is the effective user id running the command.